AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 ![](mainFlowchart.png)

-​​​​The "leader main" subroutine is detailed on the next flowchart.
+The "leader main" subroutine is detailed on the next flowchart.
 You can see that, after moving around a little, the leader robot checks if something is in front of it by using the IR proximity sensors.
 If the IR pulses do not bounce back, then the path is clear and the leader may continue walking.
 But, if they do, and the leader senses it, then it will know something is in front of it, having found perhaps a lost robot.
 Now, to determinate whether or not the leader has found a lost robot (and which one), our algorithm starts a little invented protocol, which we called "You Found Me Protocol" (UFMP).
 We will discuss it with more detail in a later section, but basically the UFMP involves some messaging and IR sensing between robots.
 The relevant part is, after finishing the UFMP, the leader will actually know if it was a lost robot or any other thing what was seen before.

 ​​​​That way, the leader will walk until something stands in its way and, via the UFMP, will be able to know if that something was a lost robot.
 Now, our algorithm simply loops this until all robots are found.